lfricken/ti/core/readme.md

 ## Tood
-action cards
-abil/strat cards
-secret obj (may score at the end of any phase or the isntant they happen)
+base unit cards (and buff destroyer fighter barrage by 1 odds) action cards secret obj (may score at the end of any phase)
     destroy an enemy flagship or dreadnought via space combat destroy an enemy pds via an invasion
     Destroy the last of a player's ground forces on a planet during the bombardment step.